webartifex/intro-to-python/README.md

-**Important**: The notebooks are being updated and amended throughout the spring semester of 2020!
+**Important**: The content is being updated and amended throughout the spring semester of 2020!

 # An Introduction to Python and Programming